StakeSquid/graphprotocol-mainnet-docker/README.md

 The good thing about Docker, is that the data is stored in named volumes on the docker host and can be exported / copied over to a bigger machine once more performance is needed.

-The minimum configuration I would assume to be the CPX51 VPS at Hetzner.
-Feel free to sign up using my [referral link](https://hetzner.cloud/?ref=x2opTk2fg2fM) -- you can save 20€ and we get 10€ bonus for setting up some testnet nodes to support the network growth. :)

 Note that you **need** access to an **Ethereum Archive Node that supports EIP-1898**.
 The setup for the archive node is **not included** in this docker setup.

+The minimum configuration should to be the CPX51 VPS at Hetzner.
+Feel free to sign up using our [referral link](https://hetzner.cloud/?ref=x2opTk2fg2fM) -- you can save 20€ and we get 10€ bonus for setting up some testnet nodes to support the network growth. :)

+## Minimum Specs
+The minimum specs/requirements listed here come from our own experience during the testnet.
+Your mileage may vary, so take this with a grain of salt and be ready to upgrade. :)
+This will definitely get you running, but not for long, assuming you want to serve data for more than a few heavy-weight subgraphs in the future.

+- **Ethereum Archive Node** (not included)
+-- 16 vcore CPU
+-- 64 GB RAM
+-- 7 TB SATA SSD storage at the very minimum -- will grow over time, HDDs won't work

+- **Graph Protocol Infrastructure** (this repository) -- 16 vcore CPU
+-- 32 GB RAM
+-- 300 GB SATA SSD storage (HDDs may work, but NOT recommended)

+## Recommended Specs
+The recommended specs/requirements listed here come from our own experience during the testnet.
+Your mileage may vary, so take this with a grain of salt and be ready to upgrade. :)
+This is a good setup for those that want to dip more than their feet in the indexing waters.
+Can serve a decent number of subgraphs, but it's limited by the CPU if too many requests flow through.

+- **Ethereum Archive Node** (not included)
+-- 32 vcore CPU
+-- 128 GB RAM
+-- 7 TB NVME

+- **Graph Protocol Infrastructure** (this repository) -- 64 vcore CPU
+-- 128 GB RAM
+-- 2 TB NVME

+## Ideal Specs
+The ideal specs/requirements listed here come from our own experience during the testnet.
+Your mileage may vary, so take this with a grain of salt and be ready to upgrade. :)
+This should be enough to serve data for all of the subgraphs in existence using one machine to rule them all.

+- **Ethereum Archive Node** (not included)
+-- 32 vcore CPU
+-- 128 GB RAM
+-- 7 TB NVME RAID 10

+- **Graph Protocol Infrastructure** (this repository) -- 128 vcore CPU
+-- 512 GB RAM
+-- 4 TB NVME RAID 10

+## Archive node options

+### Self hosted options:
+- **OpenEthereum 3.1**
+-- Trace API support? -- yes ✔️
+-- Stable? -- not quite ⚠️
+-- EIP 1898 support -- yes ✔️
+- **Parity 2.5.13**
+-- Trace API support? -- yes ✔️
+-- Stable? -- yes ✔️
+-- EIP 1898 support -- no ☠️
+- **GETH**
+-- Trace API support? -- no ⚠️
+-- Stable? -- yes ✔️
+-- EIP 1898 support -- yes ✔️
+- **TurboGETH**
+-- Trace API support? -- no ⚠️
+-- Stable? -- relatively ⚠️
+-- EIP 1898 support -- yes ✔️

+### Hosting providers options (WIP):
+- **Infura**
+- **Alchemy**
+- **Ankr**
+- **ChainStack**
+- **Quiknode**

 ## Prerequisites